Warnakala/blender-studio-tools/asset-pipeline/README.md

 Metadata Classes can also be generated from ElementClasses.
 This conversion is happening in the `from_element()` function.

 The code base should only work with Dataclasses as they are much easier to handle.
-That means it is forbidden to import Element[] classes, the conversion from and to Dataclasses is only handled in this module.
+That means it is forbidden to import `Element[]` classes from `metadata.py`.
+The conversion from and to Dataclasses is only handled in this module.

 That results in this logic:
 A: Saving Metadata to file: